"

 • Evidence of continued professional development

-• Experience of delivering and supervising psychometric and cognitive tests
+• Experience in delivering and supervising psychometric and cognitive tests